7RU7H/CTFs/HackTheBox/Retired-Machines/Kotarak/Kotarak-Helped-Through.md

 - Only relevant no fluff information - no memes, just chill, pure straight forward for the jugular.
 - I have to pause a figure out how should I answer this part and or why did she think that? - Building on your own patterns of thought.

+I was going to keep it to this, but I [Ippsec](https://www.youtube.com/watch?v=38e-sxPWiuY) has unintentional methods I want to try also:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/38e-sxPWiuY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Ippsec in his introductory statement directs viewers to [Orange Tsai - orangetw](https://github.com/orangetw) and very has a a convenient backdoor named [tsh](https://github.com/orangetw/tsh) , but more importantly for the inital attack vector talks on complex SSRF attack that lead to code execution.
+I decided to watch [DEF CON 25 - A New Era of SSRF - Exploiting URL Parser in Trending Programming Languagues](https://www.youtube.com/watch?v=VlNA0BPpQpM).
+See Beyond Root Section!

 ## Recon